10 Master Tips to Defend in Chess | Protect Your King & Improve Chess Defense

 Conclusion

-At Chess Visionaries, we train students to balance attack and defense, ensuring they grow into well-rounded chess players ready for tournaments and beyond.
+At Chess Visionaries, we teach students how to balance attack and defense, helping them become confident tournament players and better thinkers on the chessboard. ♟️✨